bhsz/angular-demo/README.md

-# Form Builder
+# Answers for CIPTA 2021 Tech Workshop (Angular Basics)
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Please try out the questions before referring to the answers.